Music Faculty Resources

 Western ID numbers are created for new faculty by Human Resources after hiring forms have been completed and processed.
 Email addresses are created by ATUS once HR has completed the hire process and the new employee has claimed their WWU Account.
 ATUS will notify the new employee and Anne Melo, Department Manager, once the WWU Account is created and ready to be "claimed".

 Keys are checked out to new faculty as part of Anne's onboarding process.

 Copy codes and Teams phone numbers are provided to new faculty as part of Anne's onboarding process.

 Questions about contract details and teaching loads should be directed to the Music Department Chair, Tim Fitzpatrick.

 Faculty Website Profile

 Faculty can update their own profile in the Department of Music Directory on the website!
-Log in via the button in the footer of the website to edit.
+Log in via the link in the footer of the website to edit.
 Logging in takes you directly to your profile page.
 From there, go to the Edit tab to make changes.
 Contact Justene Merriman for assistance.